Multi-purpose stadium: Outside North America

-In the 2010s, some football-specific stadiums (either enclosed domes like the Georgia Dome or open-air Bank of America Stadium) have been or may be replaced by multipurpose stadiums with a retractable roof (such as Mercedes-Benz Stadium) where NFL football remains the primary tenant but which can also accommodate soccer, concerts, major conventions, and NCAA Final Four basketball, although not baseball as that demands radically different field dimensions.
+Kalinga Stadium is a multi-purpose international sports complex in Bhubaneswar, Odisha, India.
+Construction was begun in 1978.
+It is best known as the home ground of the Indian Super League football club Odisha FC since that club's inception in 2019.
+It was the home ground of the I-League club Indian Arrows from 2018 until 2022.
+Its main stadium is configured for football and athletics, with an 8-lane synthetic athletics track surrounding the football pitch.
+Field hockey, tennis, table tennis, basketball, volleyball, wall climbing, and swimming are accommodated elsewhere within the complex.

 Criticisms

 While multipurpose stadiums were intended to easily accommodate both American football and baseball (and in some cases, association football), the fundamentally different sizes and shapes of the playing fields made them inadequate for either sport.
 When used for baseball, the lower-level boxes were usually set back much farther from the field than comparable seats in baseball-only parks because they swiveled into position for American football and association football.
 In the case of stadiums that hosted both baseball and Canadian football, the lower boxes were set even farther back than their American counterparts, because Canadian football fields are 30 yards longer and considerably wider than their American counterparts.
 Likewise, attempts to build stadiums without support columns to obstruct spectators' views, as was the case with sport-specific "jewel box" stadiums, resulted in upper decks being placed very high above the field—as far as 600 feet away in some cases.
 Several teams closed off sections of the upper level and only sold them during the playoffs, as they were too far away to be of any use during the regular season.
 For football, the seats nearest the field were set farther back than at football-only stadiums to accommodate the larger baseball field.
 In some cases, the seats closest to the field, normally prime seats for baseball, were almost at field level for football.
-In general, spectator sightlines were not optimized for either sport, i.e., seats were angled towards the center of the field rather than towards the logical center of the game action (home plate for baseball and the 50-yard line for football).
+In general, spectator sight lines were not optimized for either sport, i.e., seats were angled towards the center of the field rather than towards the logical center of the game action (home plate for baseball and the 50-yard line for football).

 In the baseball configuration, most had symmetrical field dimensions.
 This detracted from the unique, individual identity enjoyed by the sport-specific "jewel box" stadiums with odd or asymmetrical field dimensions, and further supported the "cookie cutter stadium" nickname.

 The large capacities of multipurpose stadiums were usually more than adequate for football.
 However, baseball crowds tend to be much smaller than football crowds, resulting in baseball games at these stadiums being swallowed up in the environment.
 This was especially true if a baseball team were not doing particularly well either on the field or in the box office.
 This was another reason some baseball teams closed sections of the upper level during the regular season.